docuracy/Locolligo/User-Guide-Advanced.md

 > To see a more complex example, load one of the `Try Example` files in *Locolligo*, and then click on the `CSV` button.

 ## Geolocate Place-Names
-> **Documentation yet to be written.**
->
+Although *Locolligo* can detect place-names in blocks of text (using the [Google Natural Language API](https://cloud.google.com/natural-language/docs/reference/rest/v1/documents/analyzeEntities)), reliable automatic geolocation of place-names using the Geonames API is dependent on having simple, clear place-names in your dataset.
+Street addresses are not covered in the standard configuration of *Locolligo*, but it would be possible to reconfigure the API requests (in `/templates/APIs.json`) to use the Geonames postcode search API.

 > **An API Key needs to be set for [Named Entity Recognition (NER)](https://en.wikipedia.org/wiki/Named-entity_recognition) of place-names in text blocks using the [Google Natural Language API](https://cloud.google.com/natural-language/docs/reference/rest/v1/documents/analyzeEntities)**.
-This (currently) needs to be added to the other API keys in `API-keys.js`, so you will need to be using a copy of *Locolligo* in your own GitHub repository.
+This (currently) has to be added to the other API keys in `API-keys.js`, so you will need to be using a copy of *Locolligo* in your own GitHub repository.

 ## Manually Link & Georeference Dataset
 1. Click on `Link/Georeference`.